mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Linyu walked toward Casra and grinned at him as thi stared at his chest.
 "You're blue now," thi said.
 Casra admonished hae, "Linyu!", but Kipnu laughed.
 His eyes met again with Casra's and a sense of warmth came over him.
 He was in good company here.

-The entrance Linyu had come through was a wooden door with just enough space to fit Kipnu's lumbering body with a strange black long coat draped over his shoulders.
-As he set foot upon the floor of their home, he looked around and saw the same warmth he heard in Casra's voice: a sort of cooking area to the left, a large bed at the far end, and a hand-made table to the right where Linyu was lighting another lantern.
+The entrance Linyu had come through was a wooden door with just enough space to fit Kipnu's lumbering body with a strange black long poncho draped over his shoulders.
+As he set foot upon the floor of their home, he took in the sweet piny scent of burning anomin oil.
+To his left was a small black iron firebox with a pot sitting atop.
+To his right, a small low table crouched over a thickly-woven kelp rug.
+At the far end of the room a large vinegrass bed was neatly laid in a corner where Linyu was lighting a third lantern that hung from a hook in the wall.
 Casra had already prepared him a set of thick kelpen trousers and held them out with a stern posture as if to insist he wear them before stepping any further.

 "Lin," thi said. "grab a few paocha leaves from the cupboard."